Dathwada/handynotes-oribos/README.md

 * `enUS` - default
 * `deDE` - German (Native locale by Dathwada!)

-If you wish to help localize Oribos, please go to [Localization](https://www.curseforge.com/wow/addons/handynotes-oribos/localization).
+If you wish to help localize this plugin, please go to [Localization](https://www.curseforge.com/wow/addons/handynotes-oribos/localization).

 ## Issues and Suggestion